Atlantic puffin: Behaviour

-Like many seabirds, the Atlantic puffin spends most of the year far from land in the open ocean and only visits coastal areas to breed.
-It is a sociable bird and it usually breeds in large colonies.
+Like many seabirds, the Atlantic puffin spends most of the year far from land in the open ocean and visits coastal areas only to breed.
+It is a sociable bird, and it usually breeds in large colonies.

 At sea

 Atlantic puffins lead solitary existences when out at sea, and this part of their lives has been little studied, as the task of finding even one bird on the vast ocean is formidable.
 When at sea, they bob about like a cork, propelling themselves through the water with powerful thrusts of their feet and keeping turned into the wind, even when resting and apparently asleep.
 They spend much time each day preening to keep their plumage in order and spread oil from their preen glands.
 Their downy under plumage remains dry and provides thermal insulation.
 In common with other seabirds, their upper surface is black and underside white.
 This provides camouflage, with aerial predators unable to locate the birds against the dark, watery background, and underwater attackers fail to notice them as they blend in with the bright sky above the waves.

 When it takes off, the Atlantic puffin patters across the surface of the water while vigorously flapping its wings, before launching itself into the air.
 The size of the wing has adapted to its dual use, both above and below the water, and its surface area is small relative to the bird's weight.
 To maintain flight, the wings must beat very rapidly at a rate of several times each second.
 The bird's flight is direct and low over the surface of the water, and it can travel at 80 km/h.
-Landing is awkward; it either crashes into a wave crest or in calmer water, does a belly flop.
+Landing is awkward; it either crashes into a wave crest or, in calmer water, does a belly flop.
 While at sea, the Atlantic puffin has its annual moult.
 Land birds mostly lose their primaries one pair at a time to enable them still to be able to fly, but the puffin sheds all its primaries at one time and dispenses with flight entirely for a month or two.
 The moult usually takes place between January and March, but young birds may lose their feathers a little later in the year.